zarthur/CSCC-Fundamentals-Android-Notes/week_02/readme.md

 user enters something other than *C* or *c* and presses enter or return.
 There are two things to notice about the code that we'll discuss in depth later.
 First, the line `java.util.Scanner scanner = new java.util.Scanner(System.in);`
 is outside the while loop.
 For now, think of this line as creating a new scanner used to look for input; we can reuse the same scanner over and over again rather than make a new one every time through the loop.
 This saves us some time while the program is running.

 The second thing to note is that when we compare strings, we typically cannot simply use the `==` operator.
-The `==` will work to compare the values of primitive types.
+The `==` operator will work to compare the values of primitive types.
 Recall that String is a reference type and that it stores a memory address to the location of its value.
-The `==` operators compares these memory addresses for reference types and we have to use `.equals`.
+The `==` operator compares these memory addresses for reference types and we have to use `.equals`.
 We will discuss this further later.

 ## Break and Continue Statements
 ### Break and Labeled Break Statements